turbolinks/turbolinks-android/README.md

 As mentioned earlier, you must implement `visitProposedToLocationWithAction`, or your app won't know what to do when a link is clicked inside a WebView.

-You can of course choose to leave the rest of adapter callbacks blank, but we'd recommend implementing the two error handling callbacks (`onReceivedError` and `requestFailedWithStatusCode`) for when things go wrong.
+You can of course choose to leave the rest of the adapter callbacks blank, but we'd recommend implementing the two error handling callbacks (`onReceivedError` and `requestFailedWithStatusCode`) for when things go wrong.

 #### visitProposedToLocationWithAction